-On Saturday, June 12, 2021, TMI Project presented our first-ever Black Trans Stories Matter live virtual true storytelling performance.
+On Saturday, June 12, 2021, TMI Project presented Black Trans Stories Matter, a live virtual true storytelling performance.
 The performance was a culmination of a Black trans-led 10-session true storytelling workshop series for Black TGNC people.
 They gathered, wrote, shared stories, and received support in a space where they didn’t have to justify, explain or defend their truth.
 The performance is now accessible to an all-inclusive audience, paired with a viewing and discussion guide to inspire deep introspection, a willingness to transform oneself and take bold action to end systemic racism and transphobia.
 We hope these stories inspire you to take action to create a world where we can ALL live our truth with safety and freedom.

 Host a Screening